Cluster Munition Ban Policy

-As of 15 June 2019, Guinea had not submitted its initial Article 7 transparency report for the convention, which was originally due by 30 September 2015.
-Timely submission is a legal obligation.
-Guinea has not offered an explanation for its failure to provide the report.
+As of August 2020, Guinea had not submitted its initial Article 7 transparency report for the convention, which was originally due by 30 September 2015.
+Timely submission of the report is a legal obligation, but Guinea has not indicated when it will provide it.

 Guinea participated in the Oslo Process that created the convention, including the Dublin negotiations in May 2008, where it joined in the consensus adoption of the convention.

-Guinea has attended some of the convention’s meetings, including the First Review Conference in Dubrovnik, Croatia in September 2015.
-It was invited to, but did not attend, the convention’s Eighth Meeting of States Parties in September 2018.
+Guinea has attended some meetings of the convention, including the First Review Conference in Dubrovnik, Croatia in September 2015.
+It was invited to, but did not attend, the convention’s Ninth Meeting of States Parties in September 2019.

-In December 2018, Guinea voted in favor of a UN General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions.
-It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.
+Guinea was absent from the vote on a UN General Assembly (UNGA) resolution urging universalization and implementation of the Convention on Cluster Munitions in December 2019.
+Previously, in 2015–2018, Guinea voted in favor of the annual UNGA resolution promoting the convention.

 Guinea has not elaborated its views on certain important issues relating to its interpretation and implementation of the convention, including the prohibition on assistance, transit, foreign stockpiling, and investment in production of cluster munitions.